AntonioBriPerez/argocd-manifests/README.md

 [In this file](https://github.com/AntonioBriPerez/argocd-manifests/blob/main/application.yml) Finally we need to specify what ArgoCD needs in order to deploy automatically our service.
 In this case, the repo URL is this one (however, in a real case should be another) and the server of the kubernetes, remember in our case our ArgoCD server and our k8s cluster is the same.

 ## Installing ArgoCD
+Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+Argo CD automates the deployment of the desired application states in the specified target environments.
+Application deployments can track updates to branches, tags, or pinned to a specific version of manifests at a Git commit.
 ```
 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```